MOBILE PAYMENTS: What's Taking So Long, And Who's Going To Win?

 And yet, already five years into the smartphone era, mobile payments are not mainstream.

-In recent coverage, BI Intelligence lays out the main kinds of mobile payment solutions that currently matter, sizes the market, analyses global adoption trends on the merchant and consumer-side and discusses the key problems that any mobile payment solution must solve to break into the mainstream.
-It also maps out potential winners and losers in the mobile payments race.
+In a recent report, BI Intelligence lays out the four kinds of mobile payment solutions that currently matter, analyses the two key problems that any mobile payment solution must solve to break into the mainstream, and maps out potential winners and losers in the mobile payments race.

 Access the Full Report By Signing Up For A Free Trial Today >>>